flame/blis/docs/Multithreading.md

 ## Locally at runtime

+***Note:** If you want to gain access to BLIS API function prototypes, be sure to #include "blis.h" from the relevant source files in your application.*

 In addition to the global methods based on environment variables and runtime function calls, BLIS also offers a local, *per-call* method of requesting parallelism at runtime.
-This method has the benefit of being thread-safe and flexible; your application can spawn two threads at the application level, with each thread requesting different degrees of parallelism from their respective calls to level-3 BLIS operations.
+This method has the benefit of being thread-safe and flexible; your application can spawn two or more threads at the application level, with each thread requesting different degrees of parallelism from their respective calls to level-3 BLIS operations.

 As with environment variables and the global runtime API, there are two ways to specify parallelism: the automatic way and the manual way.
 Both ways involve allocating a BLIS-specific object, initializing the object and encoding the desired parallelization, and then passing a pointer to the object into one of the expert interfaces of either the [typed](docs/BLISTypedAPI.md) or [object](docs/BLISObjectAPI) APIs.
 We provide examples of utilizing this threading object below.